GalSim-developers/GalSim/README.md

 ---------------------

 There are a number of scripts in `examples/` that demonstrate how the code can be used.
-These are called `demo1.py`-`demo8.py`.
-A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo8.yaml`, demonstrates how to make the same set of simulations using config scripts.
+These are called `demo1.py`-`demo8.py`, and can be run either using (e.g.) `python demo1.py` while sitting in `examples/`, or by doing `scons examples` and then using the executable `bin/demo1`.
+A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo8.yaml`, demonstrates how to make the same set of simulations using config scripts that can be input to `bin/galsim_yaml`.
 As the project develops through further versions, and adds further capabilities to the software, more demo scripts will be added to `examples/` to illustrate what GalSim can do.

 Additional scripts